sunpratik1772/spark-recommender/README.md

 # Spark-Recommender
 Spark-Recommender is a library of parallel algorithms for recommender systems based on Spark.
 Now it includes following algorithms:
 + UserCF: one of most famous memory-based(or neighborhood-based) collaborative filter algorithms.
 The implementation of this algorithm is inspired from [Scalable Similarity-Based Neighborhood Methods with MapReduce](https://dl.acm.org/citation.cfm?id=2365984).
 Invert indexing and down-sampling tricks have been used to optimize its efficiency and scalability.
++ ItemCF: one of most famous memory-based(or neighborhood-based) collaborative filter algorithms.
+The implementation of this algorithm is inspired from [Scalable Similarity-Based Neighborhood Methods with MapReduce](https://dl.acm.org/citation.cfm?id=2365984).
+Invert indexing and down-sampling tricks have been used to optimize its efficiency and scalability.

 # Examples
 ## Scala API